-The Payments and Refunds APIs support webhook events that notify you when a payment is created or updated.
+The Payments API supports webhook events that notify you when a payment is created or updated.
 For example, when a payment is completed (paid), a

 payment.updated event is generated.
 These notifications are sent on payment events for your seller, regardless of which Square product or Square API application the seller used for the payment activity.
 For more information about using webhooks, see Square Webhooks Overview.